moonlight-stream/moonlight-pc/README.md

 # Discontinued
 The Java-based PC client is discontinued and not compatible with GeForce Experience v3.12 and later.
-Please use the [Chrome-based client](https://github.com/moonlight-stream/moonlight-chrome) instead for streaming to PCs.
+Please use the new native [PC client](https://github.com/moonlight-stream/moonlight-qt) instead for streaming to PCs.

 ## Introduction